Support our sponsor: Captain U 415-200-1264

 REGISTRATION **2014 REGISTRATION NOW AT TOURNAMENT HOTEL**

 All teams are required to present at time of registration two (2) copies of their official roster (one will remain with the Division Coordinator); (4) guest player rosters (if applicable); emergency medical forms (for verification only); player and coach passes; travel permits (for all teams outside of Ohio South).
-Trophy Roster typed or clearly printed.
-Concussion Certificate for verification.
+One (1) Trophy Roster typed or clearly printed.
+One (1) copy Concussion Certificate for verification.
+One (1) Copy of Concussion Parent Acknowledgement Form.